Gerald M. Rubin: Career and research

 Following his PhD, Rubin did postdoctoral research at Stanford University with David Hogness.

 Rubin's first faculty position was at Harvard Medical School, followed by the Carnegie Institution of Washington; in 1983 he accepted an appointment as the John D. MacArthur Professor of Genetics at the University of California, Berkeley.
 He was appointed a Howard Hughes Medical Investigator in 1987.
 He is currently the MacArthur Professor of Genetics emeritus, Genomics and Development, in Berkeley's Department of Molecular and Cell Biology, and a Senior Group Leader at the Janelia Research Campus.

-As the director of the Berkeley Drosophila Genome Project, he led the public effort to sequence Drosophila melanogaster.
+As the director of the Berkeley Drosophila Genome Project, he led the public effort to sequence Drosophila melanogaster (fruit fly).
 As Vice President of the Howard Hughes Medical Institute, Rubin led the development of HHMI's Janelia Research Campus, an independent biomedical research institute in Virginia.
 While at Janelia Research Campus, he led the effort to complete the first Drosophila connectome.

 His lab is particularly known for its development of genomics tools, studies of gene regulation and other genome-wide research, neuroanatomy, and neurogenetics.

 He was one of the three scientific founders of Exelixis in 1994; the company's original business plan was to exploit genomic research in Drosophila and other model organism to discover biological targets that could be used in drug discovery.